-Seahawks' QB Trevone Boykin arrested for marijuana possession and public intoxication while passenger in car crash
+Seahawks' QB Trevone Boykin arrested on suspicion of marijuana possession and public intoxication while passenger in car crash

 The reports state the car was driven by a 26-year-old woman, Shabrika Bailey, who Fox4News.com reports say police claim was drunk when she pulled out of a parking garage and backed into the front of the Sidebar Bar.

 Boykin was also arrested at the scene for possession of more than two ounces of marijuana and public intoxication, according to a police report obtained by The Seattle Times.
 The charges are misdemeanors.
+Records show Boykin was booked at 4:43 a.m. on $500 bond.

 Most Read Stories